 An alias router is a cluster member that makes a cluster alias address known to the network and receives incoming packets for that alias.
-By default, all cluster members are configured as alias routers at boot time.
+By default, all cluster members are configured as alias routers for the default cluster alias at boot time.
+Any cluster member can be configured to advertise a host or a network route to any alias.